Gavin Rossdale on Bush's new album 'The Art Of Survival', cooking with Tom Jones and that 'Woodstock' doc

 You worked on two songs with film composer Tyler Bates, who scored Guardians Of The Galaxy.
 How was that?

 “He’s just so good and he’s so quick.
 I met him through my manager.
 We had a couple of lunches to test out whether he wanted to be in the studio with me and we just started working together.
-I went to the studio and he showed me this guitar pedal called the epressor and he bashed it on and I immediately recorded what he was playing on my phone.
+I went to the studio and he showed me this guitar pedal called the Depressor and he bashed it on and I immediately recorded what he was playing on my phone.
 He is incredibly musical and a lot of fun to work with.”

 Are you a fan of the films he’s scored?